opq8/homeassistant-badnest/info.md

 # badnest

 A bad Nest integration.

+## This Fork (opq8)

-This is a second revival of the project for my personal HA instance.
-My fork is from [therealryanbonham](https://github.com/therealryanbonham/badnest), although original project was created and now deleted by [USA-RedDragon](https://github.com/USA-RedDragon).
-The name comes from the original author.
-Another great fork that supports nest protect (does not contain motion sensor capabilities) is the one from [sgowal](https://github.com/sgowal/badnest)
+- Original project was created and now deleted by [USA-RedDragon](https://github.com/USA-RedDragon).
+The name of the integration comes from the original author.

-## What changed in fork ?
-I only own Nest protect, so that's the device that I refactored and maintain atm
+- First revival of the project was by [therealryanbonham](https://github.com/therealryanbonham/badnest).
-- added bunch of binary sensors like motion detection, house occupancy, health status
-- included attributes (replacement and manufacturing dates, serial number etc.)
+- Second revival of the project was by [OscarHanzely](https://github.com/OscarHanzely/badnest) and includes refactor, added binary sensors (motion detection, house occupancy, health status) and added attributes (replacement and manufacturing dates, serial number etc.) centered around Nest Protect.
+- Also includes minor changes from [MSkjel](https://github.com/MSkjel/badnest).

 ## Features